AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   Temporarily undelivered messages are subject to an automatic retry.
 For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-  >[!NOTE]
+  >[!IMPORTANT]
   >
   >The maximum number of retries to be performed and the minimum delay between retries are now based on how well an IP is performing both historically and currently at a given domain.
-The **Retries** settings in Campaign will be ignored.
+The **[!UICONTROL Retry period]** and **[!UICONTROL Number of retries]** settings in Campaign will be ignored.

   <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->